I knew I was procrastinating but sometimes I hate when I have to make decisions.

-On the phone was my fave business colleague and friend, inviting me to in his words, “a quick power lunch.”
+Then my phone rang.
+On the phone was my fave business colleague and friend, inviting me to “a quick power lunch.”
 In a flash I made my decision.
 Lunch it was!

-I do know there’s no such thing as a free lunch.
+I know there’s no such thing as a free lunch.

-If you do too, you can understand my complete lack of surprise when no sooner than I had ordered cream of pumpkin soup, grilled marlin with pan seared vegetables and a garden salad, he dropped his little confession:
+If you do too, you can understand why I was not surprised when no sooner had I ordered my meal, he dropped his little confession: